PAC-Bayesian Reinforcement Learning Trains Generalizable Policies: Mathematical Tools

 \subsubsection{Marton coupling and mixing time}

-The key insight in Paulin's approach \citep{paulin2018} is to use a coupling structure known as Marton coupling, which quantifies the dependency between random variables in a Markov chain.
-For a Markov chain $X = (X_1, \ldots, X_N)$ on state space $\Lambda = \Lambda_1 \times \ldots \times \Lambda_N$, a Marton coupling provides a way to couple the distributions of future states conditioned on different past states.
+The key insight in Paulin's approach \citep{paulin2018} is to use a coupling structure known as Marton coupling, which quantifies the strength of dependence between random variables in a discrete-time stochastic process, particularly for Markov chains.